Kevin109/kevin109.github.io/rk050bhd335-px30-android-setup.md

 This setup can be reused by others trying to integrate custom MIPI TFT panels with Rockchip PX30 or similar SoCs.
 If you're working with a different screen model, the same methodology applies: verify pin definitions, match power rails, adjust DTS and kernel sources, and validate with minimal hardware changes.

 I plan to document more boards and panels in the coming weeks.
-Feel free to follow the [GitHub repo](/github-display-config) for updates and future configurations.
+Feel free to follow the [Display Configuration Index](/github-display-config) for updates and new panel support.